deadrime/react-any-shape-form/README.md

 - Ease to use, you need only `createForm` method to get all the functionality
 - Build in promise based validation, you can easy use your own promise function to validate fields
 - No extra re-renders
+- `useWatch`, `useField`, `useArrayField`, `useFieldError` hooks
+- Access to form state in any place of application, even outside of form component

 Docs and examples - https://react-any-shape-form.vercel.app/